Joseph Ungaro: The Question

 Ungaro asked Nixon about his reported underpayment of income taxes in 1970 and 1971.
 Nixon's famous declaration came after he answered a subsequent question about the Watergate scandal, posed by then president of the association Dick Smyser of Oak Ridge, Tennessee's The Oak Ridger.
 At the end of that reply, Nixon doubled back to Ungaro's question, saying: "I welcome this kind of examination because people have got to know whether or not their president is a crook.
 Well, I’m not a crook."

 Nixon later agreed to pay hundreds of thousands of dollars in back taxes.

 Later career

 Ungaro left the Evening Bulletin later that year and began working at Gannett Company's Westchester Rockland Newspapers in 1974 as managing editor.
 He later became vice president and executive editor, vice president and general manager, and then president and publisher.
 He was given the additional responsibilities as vice president of the Metro Newspaper Division.

-He later became president and chief executive of the Detroit Newspaper Agency, the company that managed a joint operating agreement between The Detroit News and Detroit Free Press.
+He later became president and chief executive of the Detroit Newspaper Agency, the company that managed a joint operating agreement between The Detroit News and the Detroit Free Press.

 Ungaro's final position was at Stars and Stripes, where he put together a consolidation plan for the newspaper and then became its ombudsman.